avnet-iotconnect/iotc-python-greengrass-sdk/quickstart/QuickStart_STM32MP135F-DK.md

 5. Select `ggsdkdemo` for the **Template**
 6. Select `nucleus lite` for the **Device Type**
 7. Click **Save & View**
-8. Download the "Device Bundle" by clicking the icon in the upper right of the device page.
-Save this file as `bundles.zip`.
+8. Download the "Connection Kit" by clicking the icon in the upper right of the device page.
+Save this file as `connectionKit.zip`.
 This contains information about the device which will be used to configure the board in a future step.
 ![img](media/iotc_device_bundle.png)

 ## 7. Download and Write the Image